VoronDesign/Voron-2/Docs/What_the_git.md

 An incredibly basic guide to using a tiny part of git.

-This document focusses on how to fetch a git repo, update it, and pull changes from other repositories.
+This document focuses on how to fetch a git repo, update it, and pull changes from other repositories.

 # Creating a repo